 BLAZAK: I had a conversation with one anti-racist Skinhead who had previously been a very serious Nazi.
 He had joined up with the Youth Corps Skins, partly because he was really tired of his parents telling him what to do, and was doing some work with the Klan.
 But the Klan was even more authoritarian.

 He said, "It was bad enough that my dad was always telling me to take out the trash.
 But now the Klan guys were telling me what to do all the time."
 So he got out of it and became an anti-racist Skinhead — purely to fulfill the need of having some autonomy.
 The racism was just a vehicle for other emotional needs.

-Another example is how often the fliers you see are ancient, they've been copied so many times.
+Another example is how often the flyers you see are ancient, they've been copied so many times.
 The kids just regurgitate the party line.
 They don't really think about it.

 IR: How do you see organized hate groups recruiting young people?

 BLAZAK: Well, there's a couple different tracks.
 One of the more common ones that I found was racist groups going into areas that had experienced some type of economic or racial change.
 The Klan zoomed right in to my high school when we started receiving more minorities through a desegregation program.
 What I've seen is that often around a factory layoff there will be a lot of Klan or Skinhead or national socialist recruiting.